sathovsepyan/ctfd-portable-challenges-plugin/README.md

 **value** (required)
 * Type: Positive integer
-* Usage: The amount of point awarded for completion of the problem
+* Usage: The amount of point awarded for completion of the problem. _Note:_ For dynamic challenges this field represents the 'initial value'.
+'Current value' will be calculated based on the initial value, decay and the number of submissions (same behavior as updating the field from the UI).

 **files**
 * Type: List of file paths (single line text)